reflex-dev/reflex-web/blog/2024-12-05-reflex-cloud.md

 animated_box(relative=True)
 ```

 Our free tier lets you deploy your first app at no cost.
-We're also introducing **Pro** and **Enterprise** tiers with additional features like larger instance sizes, custom domains, and website analytics.
+We're also introducing **Pro**, **Team**, and **Enterprise** tiers with additional features like larger instance sizes, custom domains, and website analytics.

 ## What's Included